-- Each applicant organization must be a nonprofit academic or research institution, including domestic and non-US nonprofit organizations, domestic and non-US public/private academic universities or institutions of higher learning (including colleges, universities, medical schools, and other related academic research institutions); certain qualified governmental agencies with active biomedical research programs may also apply. - 2.
-All proposed research projects must be led by a PI who holds a doctorate (e.g., PhD, MD, or related research doctorate degree).
+- 1. Each applicant organization must be a nonprofit academic or research institution, including domestic and non-US nonprofit organizations, domestic and non-US public/private academic universities or institutions of higher learning (including colleges, universities, medical schools, and other related academic research institutions); certain qualified governmental agencies with active biomedical research programs may also apply. - 2.
+All proposed research projects must be led by a PI who holds a doctorate (e.g., PhD, MD) or a related research doctorate degree.
 The PI must be an independent investigator. - 3.
-Institutions may submit more than one proposal, but each proposal must be led by a unique PI.
+Institutions may submit more than one proposal, but a unique PI must lead each proposal.

-Optional Letter of Intent and Application Requirements
+Optional Letter of Intent (LOI) and Application Requirements

-All completed letters of intent (LOIs) and applications shall be submitted through a Survey Monkey Apply grant portal, found at https://Milken.smapply.io/prog/sarcoidosisgrant.
+All completed LOIs and applications shall be submitted through a Survey Monkey Apply grant portal, found at https://Milken.smapply.io/prog/sarcoidosisgrant.

 It is recommended that each applicant keep in mind the portal's requirements when preparing the application.
-Applications shall be single-spaced and formatted in Calibri 11 pt font with one-inch margins, except where provided templates apply.
+Applications shall be single spaced and formatted in Calibri 11 pt font with 1-inch margins, except where provided templates apply.
+Formatting and length shall be strictly enforced by the review team.
+Any submissions that exceed the page limit or do not follow the aforementioned requirements shall not be considered for review.

 All applicants are encouraged to submit an optional LOI, which shall be reviewed by the ATF-BSI review team.
 The LOI will be an opportunity for initial feedback on the project.
 Applicants who propose relevant projects will be notified that their project falls within the scope of the program.
 If ATF-BSI informs an applicant that their project does not fall within the scope of the program, the applicant is still able to submit a full proposal, but ATF-BSI would advise changing the scope of the project.
-As the LOI is optional, all applicants can submit a full proposal, regardless of their submission of an LOI.
+As the LOI is optional, all applicants may submit a full proposal, regardless of their submission of an LOI.